sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_25_SingleGatesQuiz/Quiz01.md

 **Description**

-a) NOT gate has only one input.
-If the input is 1 in binary, output will be 0 and if the input is 0, output will be 1 in binary.
-Here the input to the NOT gate is 1 as it is connected to the battery.
-So the output will be 0.

-b) NOT gate has only one input.
-If the input is 1 in binary, output will be 0 and if the input is 0, output will be 1 in binary.
-Here the input to the NOT gate is 1 as it is connected to the battery.
-So the output will be 0.

-c) NOT gate has only one input.
-If the input is 1 in binary, output will be 0 and if the input is 0, output will be 1 in binary.
-Here the input to the NOT gate is 1 as it is connected to the battery.
-So the output will be 0.

-d) NOT gate has only one input.
+NOT gate has only one input.
 If the input is 1 in binary, output will be 0 and if the input is 0, output will be 1 in binary.
 Here the input to the NOT gate is 1 as it is connected to the battery.
 So the output will be 0.

 ---
 ---